 To grasp the potential of TIF in urban redevelopment, a basic understanding of its mechanics is crucial.
 TIF is a public financing method that is used by local governments to promote economic development in targeted areas or districts.
 This model is hinged on the premise of future gain.
 In simpler terms, it invests in the future and banks on increased tax revenues from the improved property and economic development to repay the costs of the investment.

-Sujet a lire : What Are the Best Strategies for Real Estate Investment in University Towns?
+A lire aussi : What Are the Best Strategies for Real Estate Investment in University Towns?

 This is how it works: A city or district earmarks a specific, typically underdeveloped area for redevelopment.
 The existing property tax revenue in that area is established as a baseline.
 Any tax increment—hence the term Tax Increment Financing—that results from the increase in property values following redevelopment is then captured and reinvested into the district to finance public infrastructure and other development projects.